laravel/docs/routing.md

 #### X-CSRF-TOKEN

 In addition to looking for the CSRF token as a "POST" parameter, the middleware will also check for the `X-CSRF-TOKEN` request header.
-You could, for example, store the token in a "meta" tag and instruct jQuery to add it to all request headers:
+You could, for example, store the token in a "meta" tag:

 	<meta name="csrf-token" content="{{ csrf_token() }}" />

+ Then, you can instruct a library like jQuery to add it to all request headers:

 	$.ajaxSetup({
 		headers: {
 			'X-CSRF-TOKEN': $('meta[name="csrf-token"]').attr('content')
 		}
 	});

-Now all AJAX requests will automatically include the CSRF token:

-	$.ajax({
-	   url: "/foo/bar",
-	})

 #### X-XSRF-TOKEN